kabell/currency_converter/README.md

 ```

 ## CLI
 CLI interface is provided by `currency_converter.py`.
 The script comunicates with the API, so running server is needed.
-Be sure that the port specified in `currency_converter.py` is the same as the `server.py`.
+Be sure that the port specified in `currency_converter.py` is the same as in the `server.py`.

 ```
 ./currency_converter.py --amount 0.9 --input_currency GBP --output_currency EUR
 ```

 ## Output
-Json output of both API and API is the same.
+Json output of both API and CLI is the same.
 ```
 {
   "input": {